The Art of Criticism

 About Dee Marqués

-Dee is on an entrepreneur on a mission to empower youth.
+Dee is an entrepreneur on a mission to empower youth.
 Ward, an Annapolis resident who grew up in Newtowne, credits mentorship for keeping him on a path of sports and academics after a youth spent in juvenile court.
 He aims to provide the same kind of guidance to the next generation of kids through his program B.L.A.C.K.
 (Becoming Leaders Acquiring Critical Knowledge) Excel.

 About half of the students in B.L.A.C.K.
 Excel come to the organization through referrals from agencies and organizations such as local schools, the Office of Juvenile Justice and Delinquency Prevention, and the Newtowne Community Development Corporation.